The Metadata panel enables you to inspect and enter information describing the content, copyright and usage rights of an image.

 EXIF—a read-only summary of the digital camera hardware and settings used to capture the image, where applicable.

 IPTC (Image)—descriptions of the content and the location depicted, the image's source (owner), the credit line to display wherever the image is used, and a job ID to help track the image through a workflow.
-Often used by news organisations and photo agencies.
+Often used by news organizations and photo agencies.

 Detail—a complete, read-only summary of image attributes across all supported metadata categories.